monkeypad/monkeypad/qmk_firmware/keyboards/monkeypad/monkeypad/readme.md

 ## Features

-- Interchangeable modules for trackball, joystick, encoder and trackpad
+- Interchangeable modules for trackball, joystick, and encoder
 - User-adjustable tenting structure
 - Stylish aluminum plate for a split keyboard design
 - Expansion ports for additional functionalities